Home » Blog » Finding the right support as a neurodivergent entrepreneur or business owner

 1. Identify your strengths and support needs

+First, focus on your strengths and skills.
 What do you excel at?
 What tasks do you find motivating, easy or enjoyable?
 These are the areas where you should direct your time and energy.

+Secondly, think about any short falls.
+What are the things you find frustrating or difficult?
 Once you have a clear understanding of skills and tasks that may not come naturally to you, then these are areas where you should seek support.

 Think of this as an opportunity to bring in other people who can shine in these roles and add value to your business.